By using this site, you agree to the Privacy Policy and Terms of Use.

 SHARE

 Adult friendships are complicated—and honestly, we don’t talk about them enough.
 That’s exactly why we’re launching a new advice column dedicated to making sense of our platonic relationships.
-Friendship expert and therapist Miriam Kirmayer, PhD, will respond to anonymous questions every month—whether you’re trying to reconnect with a distant pal or get advice on dealing with a “frenemy” in your life.
+Friendship expert and clinical psychologist Miriam Kirmayer, PhD, will respond to anonymous questions every month—whether you’re trying to reconnect with a distant pal or get advice on dealing with a “frenemy” in your life.
 No topic is too small, too awkward, or too complicated for her to tackle.
 Looking for a drama-free way to end a toxic friendship?
 Need tips on staying close with your crew after becoming a new parent?
 Whatever’s going on in your social circle, SELF’s Asking for a Friend is here to give you the answers.

 Here’s what we’re looking for